 Foreign exchange rates explained

 Finding a good exchange rate is of the utmost importance when transferring money to Latvia.
 This is because the euro is traditionally strong against the dollar, meaning your dollar will be worth less than one euro.
 However, this rate is flexible based on global economic stability and inflation.
 The amount a dollar is worth in euros changes on a daily basis.
-For instance, in February 2018 the 1 USD was worth 0.80 EUR.

 How to compare transfer companies when transferring money to Latvia